 No social marketplace wants to break the law, but they also don’t want to be the brunt of consumer backlash for censorship or bias.
 But often, trust and safety teams don’t have a set playbook for a changing social dynamic.
 Trust and safety professionals need to be adaptable as they help build interesting and safe communities at scale.

 The importance of trust

-The sharing economy is “an economic model defined as a peer-to-peer (P2P) based activity of acquiring, providing, or sharing access to goods and services that is often facilitated by a community-based on-line platform” (Investopedia).
-The growth of the sector is astounding, from $15 billion in 2014 to a projected $335 billion in 2025.
-Note, that projection is from before the global COVID-19 pandemic; as the move toward the digital-first economy is accelerating, those projections might need to scale up.
+The sharing economy is “an economic model defined as a peer-to-peer (P2P) based activity of acquiring, providing or sharing access to goods and services that is often facilitated by a community-based online platform” (Investopedia).
+With an anticipated compound annual growth rate of 31.9% for 2014 to 2024, the global sharing economy market value is estimated to reach $1.5 trillion by 2024.

-New digital behaviors are often accompanied by trepidation, doubts and concerns.
+Consumers engaging in new digital behaviors often experience trepidation, doubts and concerns.
 If the experience is pleasant and no cause for worry, the new behavior can be quickly adopted and become second nature.
-Consumers might hesitate on the first ride-share or room-share, but once they experience how easy and safe it is, they can become converts to a new way of doing things.
+Consumers might hesitate on the first ride-share or room-share.
+But once they experience how easy and safe it is, they can become converts to a new way of doing things.

-The critical point of the journey is establishing trust; it’s the make-or-break point where a person decides to give their credit card, offer their services, have confidence in an unknown party and believe in the sharing operator.
+The critical point of the journey is establishing trust; it’s the make-or-break point where a person decides to give their credit card, offer their services, have confidence in an unknown party and believe in the sharing operator’s platform.

 Building trust online

-What are some trust factors for online marketplace?
+What are some trust factors for online marketplace operators?
 There are numerous considerations, including:

 - Quality of profile